Laqua Countryside, Sorrento

 - Enjoy the countryside quiet among the hotel's wooded landscape of over 10,000 square feet of orchards and gardens—a refreshing break from the crowds along the Amalfi Coast.

-- Though minimalistic, rooms are elegant and warm, many featuring exquisite marble bathrooms, and the Marina offering views that look out to the sea in the distance.
+- Though minimalist, rooms are elegant and warm, many featuring exquisite marble bathrooms, and the Marina offers views that look out to the sea in the distance.

 - Laqua Countryside is a sustainability-minded stay: solar panels, rainwater irrigation, and garden-to-kitchen sourcing mean the hotel treads lightly.

-- With a small number of rooms, service feels genuinely tailored rather than transactional.
+- With a small number of rooms, service feels personal; genuinely tailored to your needs and interests.

 - Peekaboo screens on balconies don't offer much in the way of privacy from neighboring rooms.

-- The hillside location is scenic but remote, and getting around independently is much easier if you're driving.
+- The hillside location is scenic but remote, and getting around independently is much easier if you have a rental.

 Authenticity

-One of the six exclusive hotels in celebrity chef Antonino Cannavacciuolo's (and his wife, Cinzia's) collection, Laqua Countryside is housed in a restored 19th-century manor that once belonged to his grandfather and later served as his childhood home.
+One of the six exclusive hotels in celebrity Chef Antonino Cannavacciuolo's (and his wife, Cinzia's) collection, Laqua Countryside is housed in a restored 19th-century property with which he has fond familial memories.
 The renovation was guided by a philosophy of preserving memory and tradition, using local materials like calcareous stone walls and cocciopesto flooring.
 Each room is individually designed and named after characters from Cannavacciuolo's upbringing, while the kitchen serves farm-to-table cuisine drawn from the property's extensive garden and the broader Campanian landscape.Location

-Six rooms and two suites of Chef Antonino's boyhood home (each named for a person from his past, like The Grandma's Room or The Handyman's Room) are individually designed and intentionally understated, featuring clean lines, neutral tones, and private balconies that open to garden or hillside views (Marina's top-floor vantage offers a glimpse of the sea).
-Bathrooms are sleek, many are done up in wall-to-wall marble, and modern, featuring rainfall showers and Ortigia bath products.Amenities
+Six rooms and two suites, each named for a person from Chef Antonino's past (like The Grandma's Room or The Handyman's Room), are individually designed and intentionally understated, featuring clean lines, neutral tones, and private balconies that open to garden or hillside views (Marina's top-floor vantage offers a glimpse of the sea).
+Bathrooms are sleek, many are done up in wall-to-wall marble, and modern, outfitted with rainfall showers and Ortigia bath products.Amenities

 The outdoor pool is tucked beside the kitchen garden, framed by tree-covered hills and lined with shaded loungers.
 There's no spa, but staff can arrange outdoor yoga or Pilates sessions, and the terrace is the ideal setting for the exceptional made-to-order breakfast (also served in-room) or an aperitif.
 The standout perk, of course, is the Michelin-starred Cannavacciuolo Countryside, the on-site restaurant, where guests can book lunch and dinner tasting menus or opt into behind-the-scenes "garden-to-kitchen" culinary experiences (and explore the extensive vegetable garden and orchard).